anabos1758/MKS-Robin/README.md

 This isa fork of of https://github.com/makerbase-mks/MKS-Robin (Marlin 2.0/MKS Robin Lite motherboard) to work with ADIMLab Gantry S 3D printer.
-Please refere to http://marlinfw.org/ for details about Marlin 2.o firmware and code.
+For the instructions to build the code,please refere to http://marlinfw.org.
 The details about MKS Robin Lite motherboard can be found at https://github.com/makerbase-mks/MKS-Robin.